-Social project
+Social performance project

 Dusking is a newly invented tradition, conceived as the counterpart to the morris dancing that takes place on 1 May marking the arrival of summer.
 Taking place instead on 31 October, at Dusking we ‘dance the sun down’ while honouring the equal gifts of rest, reflection and replenishment associated with the darker months of the year.